bsblabs/embed-for-vaadin/README.md

 ## Usage

-To use the Vaadin embed in your own projects, add the jar to your project's classpath or simply add the following depedency to your Maven project:
+To use the Vaadin embed in your own projects, add the jar to your project's classpath or simply add the following dependency to your Maven project:

     <dependency>
         <groupId>com.bsb.common</groupId>